Residential Programs

 The Integral Yoga Lifestyle Principles are based upon the overall code of ethical precepts, Yama and Niyama, as presented in the Yoga Sutras of Patanjali.

-Diversity of perspectives and the “rubbing and scrubbing” that we may experience in various situations serve as opportunities to teach us how to work through differences, purify the ego, and to promote spiritual growth.
+Diversity of perspectives and the “rubbing and scrubbing” that we may experience in various situations serve as opportunities to teach us how to work through differences, purify the ego, and promote spiritual growth.

 The Goal of Integral Yoga